FarazFazelifar/llamaindex-retrievers/README.md

 *   Inheritance: Utilizing the `BaseRetriever` class as a starting point for custom implementations .
 *   Customized Retrieval Algorithms: Implementing specific retrieval logic tailored to the use case .
 *   Use-Case Specific Logic: Addressing the specific requirements and nuances of the application domain .

+### Pandas Dataframe Retriever

+The pandas dataframe retriever can search the contents of a dataframe, calculate numbers and find relations between the data.
+This retriever is still an experimental deature in the llamaindex library.

 ## Advanced Concepts and Techniques